felipap/nudge/README.md

     <strong>How does Nudge work?</strong>
   </summary>
   <p>
-    Nudge helps you stay in flow by sending you a notification when you look distracted.
-First you give it an activity you want to do, like "code for an hour".
-Then, Nudge starts taking screenshots of your screen every minute (or whatever frequency you choose) and asks an AI model to detect whether you're doing the activity you chose for yourself.
-If not, Nudge sends you a notification.
+    During a focus session, Nudge takes screenshots every minute and asks a multimodal AI (e.g., GPT-4o-mini) whether you're doing the activity you chose for that session.
+When it detects you're distracted, Nudge sends you a notification.
   </p>
   <p>
-    By default, Nudge sends your screenshots directly to OpenAI's GPT-4o-mini, and therefore requires an OpenAI API key to use.
-If you don't have one, you can use Nudge Cloud, which sends your screenshots to our servers.
+    You can read the detection code at <a href="https://github.com/felipap/nudge/blob/main/src/ai/openai/assess-capture/index.ts">/main/src/ai/openai/assess-capture/index.ts</a>.
   </p>
 </details>
 <details>